A View to the Preschoolers World

 Physical Development

-This area involves the children’s physical development, which includes their gross (large) motor and fine (small) motor skills.
+This area involves the children’s physical development, including their gross (large) and fine (small) motor skills.
 This means the ability children have to:

-• Control their large muscles to be able to run, jump, climb, etc.
+• Control their large muscles to run, jump, climb, etc.

-• Control their small muscles to be able to grasp, color, trace, write, etc.
+• Control their small muscles to grasp, color, trace, write, etc.

 Language Development

 The Language Development area not only involves speaking, reading, and writing.
-Yes, those skills form a huge part of this area, but it’s so much more.
+Those skills form a considerable part of this area, but it’s so much more.

 This area also involves: